University of Oregon: Declining state support

 Measure 5 established limits on property taxes in Oregon.
-This impacted the state budget, and lead to budget and programmatic cuts at UO starting the 1990s.
+This impacted the state budget, and led to budget and programmatic cuts at UO starting the 1990s.
 The College of Human Performance and Development was closed.
 Furthermore, many of the school's primary and secondary teacher training programs were eliminated.
 By 1997, more than 20 other programs were closed or significantly reduced in size.

 UO has initiated three capital campaigns in the last 30 years.
 The first campaign of this era was launched with a goal of $150 million.
 It ended up raising a total of $255.3 million between 1992 and 1998.

 With financial support from the state dwindling from 40% to 13% of the university budget, in January 2001, University President Dave Frohnmayer began Campaign Oregon with the goal of raising $600 million by December 2008, the most ambitious philanthropic fundraising campaign in the state's history at the time.
 With contributions exceeding $100 million from benefactors such as Phil Knight and Lorry I. Lokey, the campaign goal was exceeded by over $253 million.

-In the fall of 2014 the institution announced that it would attempt to raise $2 billion from donors.
-This campaign's quiet-phase began in 2010, and $700 million was raised before the campaign was announced to the public.
-This number was revised to $3 billion in the fall of 2018.
+In the fall of 2014, the institution announced that it would attempt to raise $2 billion from donors.
+In the fall of 2018, the campaign revised its goal to $3 billion.
+Substantial gifts were donated by Phil Knight and his wife.
 In October 2016, it was announced Phil Knight and his wife Penny will contribute $500 million to establish the Phil and Penny Knight Campus for Accelerating Scientific Impact.
-The donation will be dispersed over a ten-year period.
 At the time it was the largest donation to a public research university.
 Knight gave an additional $500 million to the Knight Campus in 2021.

 In 2022, Steve Ballmer made a large gift of $425 million to fund a new institute for children's behavioral health.
-UO's recent gifts are among the largest in higher education history.
-All gifts were received during Schill's tenure as president.

 Despite the recent influx in private gifts given by mega-donors, as of 2020, UO's state subsidy per resident student is one of the lowest in both the Association of American Universities and Pac-12 Conference.
-These recent gifts are earmarked for specific purposes and do not subsidize the university at large.
-For comparisons sake, the university with the largest state subsidy per resident student in the AAU is Georgia Tech.
-Their subsidy on a per resident student basis is roughly six times larger than UO's.
-Additionally, the university with largest subsidy per resident student in the Pac-12 Conference is the University of Utah.
-Their subsidy on a per resident student basis is four and a half times larger than UO's.

-UO has raised over $4.75 billion in support since 1992 through fundraising and other activities.